rose-collectionservices/collection-services-manual/06-LOCAL PRACTICE/readme.md

 Note: Image includes a date format that is no longer used.
 The approved format is Year Month Day.

 Unless otherwise identified, “phonograph” is a catch-all for the various forms of recorded disks.
 Care should be made to identify the type, but this will allow for enough definition until digitization.
 Processing staff should use the [Media Guide](https://emory.sharepoint.com/:b:/r/sites/EUVRoseLibrary/Shared%20Documents/Audiovisual%20Materials/Audiovisual%20documentation_administrative/Media%20Guide.pdf?csf=1&web=1&e=vawA0O) to identify formats.

+### 6.5.3 Notes on Access
+If materials are commercial recordings and will not be digitized or made available to researchers, the physical items can be removed from the collection.
+However, if this is done, and the archivist should note the identity of each title with the following language:

+"Researcher access is restricted due to copyright; there is no access copy.
+Original recording was removed from holdings"

+The following language should be included at the series and/or subseries level regarding the accessibility:

+"Commercial recordings are not digitized and content is not available due to a risk assessment of copyright restrictions.
+A list of titles are included in the inventory for researchers to identify the holdings of the creator.
+These materials are available commercially and can be accessed via other sources."

 ## 6.6 Housing and Storage